Rishi4334/farmerztool/RESEARCH_PAPER.md

 **Backend Technologies:**
 - Node.js with Express.js for RESTful APIs
-- PostgreSQL with Drizzle ORM for data persistence
+- MySQL with Drizzle ORM for data persistence
 - Serverless architecture for scalability

 **Key Features:**